changyenna/rose-hack2022/README.md

 # Rose Hacks 2022 Submission
-This project was created as a submission to [Rose Hacks 2022](https://rosehack.com/index.html) and won 2nd place overall.
+This project was created as a submission to the [Rose Hack 2022](https://devpost.com/software/songnality) and won 2nd place overall.
 **Team Members**:  *Jonathan Lo, Eric Wang, and Yenna Chang*

 ![image](https://user-images.githubusercontent.com/97314187/208971663-eae066e7-b513-4792-a277-4a6c9f1799e4.png)